Wednesday, February 22, 2017

 I received an outpouring of likes, loves and "wow's" along with private messages about how I inspire people!

 When the day began I did not feel like getting my workout done.
-I know how blessed I am with the miracle of healing in my life thanks in great part to this man:
+I know how blessed I am with this miracle of healing I have created in my life.

 To those who have been given much, much is asked of them.
 It is my moral imperative to stay motivated, maintain positive momentum on my health and wellness journey and be accountable to those who look to me for inspiration and hope.